Posted by

 Going for the peppers and the corn,

-You don't mind that Pinochet is dead.
+You don't mind another death.

 It's all too clear the tomatoes are out of season

-But they keep appearing, believing
+But they keep appearing, believing in

-Hothouse, green house, Eurospray we eat them whole and ripe
+We eat them whole and ripe

 Like we swallow so many lies of our government.

-It's genetically modified, perfectly not organic you say?
+It's genetically modified, not organic you say?

-All the goodness cooked good and through.
+All cooked good and through.

 It's winter and all the vegetables are a perfect red and green,